What is Aerial Photography?

-From air balloons to pigeons, you’ve learned so far that there are various types of aerial photography that exist today.
+From air balloons to pigeons, you’ve learned so far that various types of aerial photography exist today.
 But as technology advances, the sophistication of aerial photography increases.

 There are several ways to acquire aerial photos.
 Each one has its benefits and drawbacks for when it’s the best time to use each method of acquisition.

 But it’s often the type of study that will determine the type of aerial photography you should use.
 We’ve provided general guidelines for the benefits of using each type.
 But keep in mind that every situation is different from one another.

 Get to the Choppa! (in an Arnold Schwarzenegger style of voice).
 Helicopters and airplanes have served as mainstream options for capturing aerial imagery for quite some time.
 Here are some of their benefits and drawbacks.